peterburgner/onthemap/README.md

 # onthemap

-Look at other Udacity student locations and post your own
+Look at Udacity student locations and post your own

 ## Features
 - [x] Users can log in with their Udacity account or sign up with a new one